projectcalico/calico/master/getting-started/kubernetes/installation/hosted/index.md

 title: Calico Kubernetes Hosted Install
 ---

 This document describes deploying Calico on Kubernetes using Kubernetes manifests.
-Note that the Kubernetes hosted installation method is experimental and subject to change, and requires Kubernetes v1.4.0+.

 - [`calico.yaml`](calico.yaml): Deploys Calico on Kubernetes.
 Assumes an etcd cluster is available - modify `etcd_endpoints` to direct Calico at the correct cluster.